pinterest/bender/thrift/TUTORIAL.md

 bender.Record(recorder, bender.NewLoggingRecorder(l), bender.NewHistogramRecorder(h))
 ```

+The histogram takes two arguments: the number of buckets and a scaling factor for times.
+In this
+case we are going to record times in milliseconds and allow 60,000 buckets for times up to one
+minute.
+The scaling factor is 1,000,000 which converts from nanoseconds (the timer values) to
+milliseconds.

 It is relatively easy to build recorders, or to just process the events from the channel yourself,
-see the Bender README file for more details on what events can be sent, and what data they contain.
+see the Bender documentation for more details on what events can be sent, and what data they
+contain.

 ### Final Load Tester Program